I am one of the most outspoken advocates that homeschooling as a working mom can – and does – work.

 And that’s where things go wrong.
 Because I’m gone for 9 or more hours a day, there isn’t much “buffer” if my evenings fill up.

-And even though I’m present physically, if my mind is elsewhere, if I’m exhausted and zoned out, then even when Sarah wants to engage in learning and discussing and generally being the cool person that she is, I’m not part of it, and our unschooling suffers pretty hardcore.
+And even though I’m present physically, if my mind is elsewhere, if I’m exhausted and zoned out, then even when Ashar wants to engage in learning and discussing and generally being the cool person that she is, I’m not part of it, and our unschooling suffers pretty hardcore.

 How we get back on course